| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 Continual threats of violence.

+The cycle of violence itself.
 Other devastating forms of abuse also occur including sexual, emotional,

 and psychological abuse.
 Overt sexual abuse, "emotional", and "psychological" abuse are particularly noteworthy.
 These may accompany battery or occur alone.